h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The RADIUS protocol {{RFC2865}} uses MD5 {{RFC1321}} to sign packets, and to obfuscate certain attributes.
 Decades of cryptographic research has shown that MD5 is insecure, and MD5 should no longer be used.
 In addition, the dependency on MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system, as FIPS-140 forbids systems from relying on insecure cryptographic methods for security.
 There are many prior discussions of MD5 insecurities which we will not repeat here.
 These discussions are most notably in {{RFC6151}}, and in Section 3 of {{RFC6421}}, among others.

 While additional transport protocols were defined for RADIUS in TCP ({{RFC6613}}), TLS ({{RFC6614}}), and DTLS ({{RFC7360}}), those transports still relied on MD5.
 That is, the shared secret was used along with MD5, even when the RADIUS packets were being transported in (D)TLS.
 At the time, the consensus of the RADEXT working group was that this continued use of MD5 was acceptable.
-TLS was seen as a simple "wrapper" around normal RADIUS, while using a fixed shared secret.
+TLS was seen as a simple "wrapper" around RADIUS, while using a fixed shared secret.
 The intention at the time was to allow the use of (D)TLS while making essentially no changes to the basic RADIUS encoding, decoding, signing, and packet validation.

-The ensuing years has shown that it is important for RADIUS to remove its dependency on MD5.
+The ensuing years have shown that it is important for RADIUS to remove its dependency on MD5.
 The continued use of MD5 is no longer acceptable in a security-conscious environment.
 The use of MD5 in {{RFC6614}} and {{RFC7360}} adds no security or privacy over that provided by TLS.
 It is time to remove the use of MD5 from RADIUS.

 This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS which removes the dependency on MD5.
 Systems which implement this transport profile are therefore capable of being FIPS-140 compliant.
 This extension can best be understood as a transport profile for RADIUS, rather than a whole-sale revision of the RADIUS protocol.
 To support this claim, a preliminary implementation of this extension was done in an Open Source RADIUS server.
 Formatted as a source code patch, the changes comprised approximately 1,000 lines of text, of which there are less than 600 lines of new code.
 This effort shows that the changes to RADIUS are minimal, and are well understood.